Majoring & Minoring

 • ANT35-104 Introduction to Cultural Anthropology

-• ANT35-424 Theory and Method in Cultural Anthropology (offered every fall, recommended for junior or senior year)
+• ANT35-424 Theory and Method in Cultural Anthropology (offered every fall, recommended for sophomore or junior year)

 • ANT35-964 Senior Seminar (Capstone, to be taken in the spring of the senior year)

-• Four additional upper-level courses that are either in or contribute to Anthropology, one of which may be a Sociology course
+• Four additional upper-level courses in or contributing to Anthropology, one of which may be an upper level Sociology course.

 Minor in Anthropology